Split-and-Merge-Proxy/smp-contact/README.md

 ## 5. Infernce on your custom data
-We have already uploaded the trained weights of SMP in the `./ckpts`, you can directly download it and place it in your own path.
+We have already uploaded the trained weights of SMP in the `./ckpts`, you can directly download it and place it in your own directory.
 ```bash
 python -u custom_inference.py
 ```